-Types of Articles: Therapeutic Apheresis and Dialysis publishes peer reviewed Original Articles, Reviews, Case Reports, Clinical Treatment Guidelines, Protocols, and Communications information (including Letters to the Editor).
+Types of Articles: Therapeutic Apheresis and Dialysis publishes peer reviewed Original Articles, Reviews, Clinical Treatment Guidelines, Protocols, and Communications information (including Letters to the Editor).
 Single patient Case Reports may be considered as a Letter to the Editor.
-For such Case Reports, no more than 500 words, 3 authors, 4 references and 1 table or figure are appropriate.
+For such Case Reports, no more than 500 words, 3 authors, 4 references and 1 table or figure are appropriate-no abstract is needed.
 We particularly welcome Letters to the Editor as they provide a means of open communication between members of the apheresis community.
 All articles are peer reviewed.
 Communications include notifications of upcoming meetings, meeting summaries, standards, announcements, and abstracts of papers presented at meetings.

 Online Submission: Please submit at: http://mc.manuscriptcentral.com/tad

-Disclosure: Authors should declare any financial support or relationships that may pose conflict of interest in the Covering Letter and Acknowledgements.
+Disclosure: Authors should declare any financial support or relationships that may pose conflict of interest in the Cover Letter and Acknowledgements.

 Clinical Trials Registry: We strongly recommend, as a condition of consideration for publication, registration in a public trials registry.

 Randomized Controlled Trials: Reporting of randomized controlled trials should follow the guide-lines of The CONSORT Statement.

 NIH Grantees: Wiley-Blackwell will support our authors by posting the accepted version of articles by NIH grant-holders to PubMed Central upon acceptance by the journal.
 For more information visit: http://authorservices.wiley.com/bauthor/author.asp